AnuragRSimha/Espion/README.md

-# Espion
+# About Espion
+## Introduction
-Espion is a mini-keylogger tool that keeps track of all keys a user presses on his/her keyboard.
-The details get displayed on the terminal window and also stored in a log file.
+Espion (Spy in French) is a bijou keylogger tool to capture any key that the user on a target machine presses on his/her keyboard.
+Espion supports 1:M connection.
+1:M is a notation for one server and many clients.
+## Using Espion
+Espion is quite an easy tool to use.
+If you get doubious on how to use it, on the terminal type the following command:
+`python espion.py -h` OR `python espion.py --help`